mtanabe-sj/Maximilians-Hex-Tab/README.md

 |WM_LBUTTONUP|OnLButtonUp|1) Stop ongoing drag operation and execute drop, or 2) Draw a box around hex number corresponding to ASCII column selection.|
 |WM_VSCROLL|OnVScroll|The scroll page width is given by _vi.RowsPerPage_.
 Page-wise actions invoke startFadeoutDelay of AnnotationCollection to refresh with annotation fadeout.|
 |WM_HSCROLL|OnHScroll|The scroll page width is given by _vi.ColsPerPage_.
 Horizontal scroll bar is visible only in 16 or 32 BPR.
 The offset column remains visible even when the hex and ASCII columns are shifted.|

+Some of the commands metioned above engage dialog interaction.
+They are _Keyword Search_, _Print_, and _Save as Image_.

+_Keyword Search_ uses dialog class FindDlg.
+Users can specify a keyword in one of the three encodings.

+	* UTF-8 (FINDCONFIGFLAG_ENCODING_UTF8)
+	* UTF-16 (FINDCONFIGFLAG_ENCODING_UTF16)
+	* 2-digit hex (FINDCONFIGFLAG_ENCODING_RAW)

+The dialog's OnCommand calls _updateSearchConfig_ to save the keyword string in the selected encoding in the output structure of _FINDCONFIG_.
+OnPaint draws the re-encoded keyword bytes as rows of 2-digit hex numbers as a visual feedback so that the user knows what binary byte value is being searched for.
+On return from the dialog, _searchAndShow_ calls _ROFile::search_ to search the file.
+If it finds a match in the current page, it simply refreshes the view.
+If the match is not in the current page, it lets _scrollToFileOffset_ to scroll to the page.

+Page save/copy (_class DataRangeDlg_)

+Print/page setup (_class HexdumpPrintJob, class HexdumpPrintDlg_)

 #### Meta Object Management